 > Scientific data management & analytics (e-lab records, compound tracking & regulatory compliance).

-WTL Sustainability Initiatives For Future:
+WTL Sustainability Initiatives For the Future:

 > Increased innovation & the development of new revenue opportunities/market niches.

-> Cost savings & productivity improvements by reducing waste, inefficiencies in the use of materials, energy, water.
+> Cost savings & productivity improvements by reducing waste, & inefficiencies in the use of materials, energy, & water.

 > Reduction of toxic/marginal solvents/metals in products.